cemac/LIFD_RandomForests/README.md

 ## Acknowledgements

-Thanks to Chetan Devas for the basis of this tutorial.
+Thanks to Chetan Deva for the basis of this tutorial.
 This tutorial is part of the [LIFD ENV ML NOTEBOOKS](https://github.com/cemac/LIFD_ENV_ML_NOTEBOOKS) please refer to for full acknowledgements.